White House Calls Travel Ban ‘A Lawful Exercise’ of Authority

 U.S. District Judge James Robart sided with Ferguson on Friday, granting a temporary restraining order on the travel ban that effectively bars customs and border patrol workers from enforcing Trump’s executive order.

 The Trump administration immediately appealed the decision, asking the Ninth Circuit for a temporary stay of the restraining order.
-The appeals court declined, but asked each side for more briefing by Monday afternoon..
+The appeals court declined, but asked each side for more briefing by Monday afternoon.

 Meanwhile, 97 technology companies, including Apple, Google, Facebook, Netflix and other major companies filed amicus briefs on behalf of Washington state’s position, arguing the ban “will make it far more difficult and expensive for U.S. companies to hire some of the world’s best talent – and impede them from competing in the global marketplace.”